srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 22:
 In this milestone , we will create an backend endpoint that will save the address inside user profile in database.

+## 🌟 Milestone 22:
+In this milestone , we will make our create an select address page in frontend and we will write product schema for the orders in the backend.